diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

 _Conclude your report with a discussion of potential future work for your utility library.
 This could include new features, bug fixes, or improvements to existing functionality._

 RegexRiot has been released as a `.jar` package that is immediately available on GitHub along with the entirety of the source code which prospective users can download and build on their local machines.
+It is clear that this library remains in infancy, because testing was modeled on a small sample size from [regextutorials](https://regextutorials.com) where the intention was to teach regex well enough to know the basics, but not enough to be able to comprehensively teach users how to cover particular edge cases.
+In a few of the exercises, the regex generated by us may contain test escapes that were not accounted for by [regextutorials](https://regextutorials.com).

 Future releases may be present in the form of a public Maven repository, or an entirely different approach can be used and perhaps a package manager could be made.
 However, it remains to be seen whether a package manager would be necessary for a library of such scope.

 RegexRiot is an open-source software, and as such, we invite others to build it from source, and contribute to improve upon it.
+The documentation for the software is present in the form of javadoc, but perhaps there is an opportunity to make a presentable documentation in a `readme.md` right from the repository page in GitHub.